Last Updated on June 24, 2026

 Mahi-Mahi

-When weed lines drift within 25 to 40 miles of Port Aransas, mahi move in underneath them.
+When weed lines drift within 25 to 40 miles of Port Aransas, mahi move in beneath them.
 Look for clear, blue water and surface debris.
-These fish average 10 to 20 pounds, with bigger bulls mixed in.
+These fish average 10 to 20 pounds, with larger bulls mixed in.
 You need at least 10 hours to reach consistent structure and work it productively.

 - Peak month: July